From: "Dr. Dale" <

 unnatural zoo we've created for ourselves called "modern

 civilization".
-This conflict between our fundamental Nature and
+This conflict between our fundamental Nature

 the deviant Nurture provided within the modern living environment